Incorrect User Identification with Facial Recognition

 Responding to Incorrect Matches

-If an individual is incorrectly identified when they present to NoahFace, they simply need to press the "Not Me" button:
+If an individual is incorrectly identified when they present to NoahFace, they simply need to press the "Not Me" button on the Facial Recognition screen:

 NoahFace will automatically unlearn the association between their face and the identified user, and the next time they present they will either be correctly identified or asked to re-register.